natritmeyer/site_prism/README.md

 This will tell which ever capybara driver you have configured to navigate to the URL set against that page's class.

+# This README.md file is a work in progress.
+It should be finished soon...